 The film noir crime drama Affair in Trinidad (1952) — directed by Vincent Sherman and photographed by Joseph B. Walker, ASC — stars Rita Hayworth and Glenn Ford and was promoted as a re-teaming of the stars of the prior hit Gilda (1946).

 Hayworth plays a nightclub singer seeking the man who killed her husband, whose brother is played by Ford.

 Considered a “comeback” effort following Hayworth’s difficult marriage to Prince Aly Khan, Trinidad was the star's first picture in four years, produced under her Beckworth production banner, and, clearly, Columbia Pictures wanted one of their finest cinematographers to shoot it.

 Walker had previously photographed Hayworth in the Columbia projects Only Angels Have Wings (1939) and The Lady From Shanghai (1947).
-He was uncredited on the latter, as was Hayworth’s frequent collaborator Rudolph Maté, ASC, while Charles Lawton, Jr., ASC was the primary cameraman.
+He was uncredited on the latter, as was Hayworth’s frequent collaborator Rudolph Maté, ASC, while Charles Lawton, Jr., ASC was the primary cinematographer.

-Born in 1892, Walker was only 60 at when he shot Trinidad, but it would become his final feature project before he retired.
+Born in 1892, Walker was only 60 when he shot Trinidad, but it would become his final feature project before he retired.
 He’d joined Columbia Pictures in 1927 and worked there almost exclusively.

 The film was showcased on the cover of American Cinematographer in June of 1952, featuring this breathless description on the table of contents: